jurajmatus/assignment-gis-matus/documentation.md

 All relevant frontend code is in `main.js` which is referenced from `index.html`.
 The frontend code is very simple, its only responsibilities are:
-- (TODO) detecting user's location, using the standard [web location API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)
+- detecting user's location, using the standard [web location API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)
 - displaying the filtering controls, driving the user interaction and calling the appropriate backend APIs
 - displaying geo features by overlaying the map with a geojson layer, the geojson is provided directly by backend APIs